fedora-infra/mirrormanager2/doc/structure.rst

 * **get_global_netblocks**
-This script gets global IPv4 and IPv6 netblocks from `routeviews.org<http://routeviews.org>`_ allowing to compartimentate the web and thus find to which bock an IP belongs and to which mirror it should go.
+This script gets global IPv4 and IPv6 netblocks from `routeviews.org<http://routeviews.org>`_ allowing mirrorlist to look up both a server and a client's network in the internet routing tables to determine "closest" mirror network-wise rather than geography-wise.

 * **get_internet2_netblocks**
 This script has the same logic as ``get_global_netblocks`` but for internet2.